Evolutionary-Intelligence/EC-A-Modern-Perspective/Preface.md

-As shown by Frances H. Arnold, Prof. of California Institute of Technology, in her Nobel Lecture, "[Responsible for adaptation, optimization, and innovation in the living world, evolution executes a simple algorithm of diversifcation and natural selection, an algorithm that works at all levels of complexity from single protein molecules to whole ecosystems.
+As shown by Frances H. Arnold, Prof. of California Institute of Technology, in her Nobel Lecture, "[Responsible for adaptation, optimization, and innovation in the living world, evolution executes a simple algorithm of diversification and natural selection, an algorithm that works at all levels of complexity from single protein molecules to whole ecosystems.
 ](https://www.nobelprize.org/uploads/2018/10/arnold-lecture.pdf)" Some of fundamental principles (e.g., natural selection) of biological evolution originated from e.g., [Alfred Russel